Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ######  <span style="color:white">13:00 UTC 05.02.2022</color>
 (Compatible with older versions)
-- Added 2 new lategame unloading buffers, efficient, small and cheap
+- Added 2 new late-game unloading buffers, efficient, small and cheap
 - General improvements to station buffer naming/descriptions
-- Removed Statiom Construction Books - I'm constantly forgetting to bring them up to date with the main station books, and those main books became so customizable by now, that I don't feel like they're needed for anything anymore
+- Removed Station Construction Books - I'm constantly forgetting to bring them up to date with the main station books, and those main books became so customizable by now, that I don't feel like they're needed for anything anymore
 - Book names now use bold font for better aesthetics

 ######  <span style="color:white">20:00 UTC 04.04.2022</color>
 (Compatible with older versions)
 - Fixed a deadlock case in the 'Entry/Exit' blueprints (not entire books, just the blueprints with 'Entry/Exit' in the name have been altered slightly)

+######  <span style="color:white">10:30 UTC 31.05.2022</color>
+(Compatible with older versions)
+- Fixed that one of the cornerpieces in 'Gates' book was a duplicate of another one
+- Changed some symbols in the 'Wall' book to more accurately represent the shape of the pieces with some more fancy symbols

 </details>